AfzalNMSU/-Big-Data-Proc-and-Cloud-Svcs/README.md

 # Taxi Trip Data Analysis in New York City

-1. What datetime range does the data cover?
-How many rows are there total?
+1. The datetime range that the data covers and total available rows

 ![image](https://user-images.githubusercontent.com/83153124/197452289-44f10fab-02c2-48a1-8fe0-8feecaa80bde.png)